vlaksi/vlaksi/README.md

 ### Hi there, I'm Vladislav - aka vlaksi 👋

-## I'm a Developer, Entrepreneur, Enthusiast, and Teacher!
+## I'm a Developer, Entrepreneur & Enthusiast!
 - 🔭 I’m currently working on a Flutter
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate with other people